greatsky-ai/imprint_composer_v2/README.md

   - Edge‑level stop‑gradient lets you block gradients from flowing back into a source module while still training the edge projection and downstream modules (ideal for auxiliary heads that should not steer backbone encoders).
 - Prototypes (protos)
   - `GRUStack` with `bind(input_dim)` and single‑step `step(drive, state)`; optional layernorm.
+  - `MemoryGRU` enforces the simple-GRU motif (disabled reset gate) and freezes update-gate biases to a configurable range for persistent memory behavior.
   - `MLP` with Auto final width (derived from objectives or outputs).
   - `Aggregator` for grouped inputs (`concat` or `sum` then `Linear`).
   - `Elementwise` for simple tensor ops (e.g., `sub→abs`).